skogsbaer/sum-product/sum-product-en.md

 To illustrate programming with sums and products, we've implemented representations for medication dosages along with the associated formatting function/method in various languages.
+For brevity, we only list the functionality for dosages, omitting the surrounding medication record.

 ### Typescript